davidfurlong/personal-website/content/pages/javascript-in-sheets-fast-and-easy-with-formulas.md

 ---
 Javascript in Sheets fast and easy with Formulas is a google sheets add-on that provides you with helpful formulas to use javascript in your sheets.

 After installing this add-on you should have access to the following formulas in google sheets.
-You can access them by typing =JS at the start of a cell

 ## Formulas